GAYATHRI940/Java-Calculator/README.md

 - Visual Studio Code (or IntelliJ / any IDE)
 - Terminal / Command Prompt

+It allows the user to perform:
+-Addition
+-Subtraction
+-Multiplication
+-Division
+The program keeps running in a loop until the user chooses to exit.

 How to Run
 1. Clone this repository:
    ```bash